jobearrr/LeetSwift/README.md

 You can modify the test cases, provide new inputs and expected outputs.

-Or you can run the companion app `LeetSwift`, to browse and run the test cases of the solutions for the problems you would like to check.
+Or you can run the companion app `LeetSwift` (🚧 under construction 👷), to browse and run the test cases of the solutions for the problems you would like to check.

 ## Project structure
 Here's the representation of the project structure, to make it easier to navigate through all folders.